 Herniated disc treatment

-Chiropractic treatment is effective in treating the symptoms of herniated discs in more than 90% of patients.
-The primary goal of treatment is to help relieve pain and other symptoms resulting from the herniated disc.
-To achieve this goal, each Chiro & Sports Med patient’s treatment plan is individualized, based on the source of the pain, the severity of pain and the specific symptoms that the patient exhibits.
+Chiropractic treatment can help patients with herniated discs.
+The primary goal is to help relieve pain and other symptoms resulting from the herniated disc.
+To achieve this goal, each Chiro & Sports Med patient’s treatment plan is individualized, based on the source of the pain, the severity of pain, and the specific symptoms that the patient exhibits.

 There are also a few things that you can do yourself:

 - Apply cold compresses or ice a couple of times a day for 20 minutes at a time.

 - After any spasms settle, gentle heat applications can be employed.

 - Any physical exercise needs to be slow and controlled, particularly bending forward and lifting.
 This will help to ensure that symptoms do not return.
 As can taking short walks and avoiding sitting for long periods.
 Further, to avoid future episodes of pain, it is important that you be instructed in how to properly stand, sit, and lift.

 - Muscle relaxers and anti-inflammatory medications can be helpful.

 - If, however, these nonsurgical treatment measures fail, cortisone injections may lessen nerve irritation and enable more effective participation in chiropractic treatment.
 Ask your practitioner about it.